Domestic Society

 Source: Pexels

 A recent Young Money Matters report focused on the financial habits, attitudes, and information sources of Poles aged 18-35.
-Conducted by GfK in May 2024 with 500 participants, the study shows that 65% are employed full-time, with 51% earning below the national average of PLN 7,768.
+The survey was conducted for Cook Communications by GFK in May 2024 with 500 participants.
+The study shows that 65% are employed full-time, with 51% earning below the national average of PLN 7,768.
 A significant portion (56%) live with families, and 32% reside with parents.
 The most common expense is food (26%), followed by savings (17%).
 A quarter have savings covering less than a month’s expenses, while another quarter have savings for over six months.

 Cash remains the primary form of holding assets (72%), and savings accounts are the top financial product (58%).
 Interest in cryptocurrencies, stocks, and bonds ranges between 15-21%.
 15% have experienced or know someone impacted by financial fraud, mainly involving cryptocurrencies.
 Most young people (66%) rely on the internet for financial information, and only 8% receive advice from school.